benisde/solidity_smart_contract/README.md

 3. Interact with our deployed smart contract to transfer and withdraw funds.

 <br>

+## Set up for test run

-Using the setAccounts function to define the authorized Ethereum address that will be able to withdraw funds from our contract.
+Using the `setAccounts` function to define the authorized Ethereum address that will be able to withdraw funds from our contract.

 We used the following Ethereum addresses: